syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endhighlight %}

-## To get an item from sub toolbar
+## Get an item from sub toolbar

-To retrieve an `ImageEditorToolbarItem` from the sub toolbar within the footer toolbar.
+The sub-toolbars contains it's own items and it can be retried as below.

-Refer to the following code snippet to customize sub items of footer toolbar item.
+Refer to the following code snippet to customize sub items of bottom toolbar item.

 {% highlight C# %}